LaMoldy/Rust-Lexer/README.md

-# molgylang
+# Rust Lexer
-A custom programming language
+A lexer made for fun.